someengineering/resoto.com/docs/reference/data-models/kubernetes/index.md

 :::info

-Please refer to [Configure Kubernetes Resource Collection](../../../reference/configuration/cloudprovider/kubernetes.md) for details on how to set up Resoto to collect [Kuberenetes](https://kubernetes.io) resources.
+See [How to Collect Kubernetes Resource Data](../../../how-to-guides/data-sources/collect-kubernetes-resource-data.md) for step-by-step directions to configure Resoto to collect [Kuberenetes](https://kubernetes.io) resources.

 :::